 For example, a passing score on the Basic Skills Reading Comprehension subtest (301) will be applied to the TAP Reading Comprehension Subtest (401).

 Scores for the Test of Academic Proficiency are reported within 2 to 4 weeks of your test date.
 See "Score Reporting" on the ILTS website for a list of score report dates.
 Unofficial test results for the multiple-choice subtests will be available at the test center immediately after testing.

 Can I register for and take each subtest separately?

-Examinees taking the Test of Academic Proficiency can register for all four subtests in one test session or for each subtest independently.
+Examinees taking the Test of Academic Proficiency can register for all four subtests in one test session or for one subtest independently.
 If you register for only one subtest, you will receive an Authorization to Test for a one-subtest session.
 The one-subtest session includes two hours and thirty minutes of testing time.
-If you take one subtest in a single subtest session that single subtest session counts toward the five-time total test attempt limit.
-You will not have five attempts for each subtest if you register for separate subtest sessions.

 How much does the Test of Academic Proficiency cost?

 Examinees can register for all four subtests in one test session or for one subtest independently.
 The total fee for registering for all four subtests is $125, and the total fee for registering for one subtest is $75.